UK restricts Chinese cameras in government buildings over security fears

 It comes months after dozens of lawmakers called for a ban on the sale and use of security cameras made by Hikvision and Dahua, two partly state-owned Chinese firms, over privacy fears and concerns of the companies’ products being linked to human rights abuses in China.

+Hikvision in a statement to Reuters denied the claims, saying the company will further seek to engage with British authorities to understand the decision.

+“Hikvision cannot transmit data from end-users to third parties, we do not manage end-user databases, nor do we sell cloud storage in the UK,” a company spokesperson said.

-The British offices of both Hikvision and Dahua did not immediately responded to emails from Reuters seeking comment.
+The British office of Dahua did not immediately respond to emails from Reuters seeking comment.

 The United States has slapped trade and usage restrictions for cameras made by Hikvision, Dahua and other Chinese firms.